Missourians to vote on paid sick leave, minimum wage hike next month

 Corches said the Chamber is focused on the election and would only “start looking at, is it possible to modify this in the Capitol” if it passes.

-Von Glahn said Prop A will be a test of whether or not the Legislature “respects the will of voters.”
+Von Glahn said Prop A will be a test of whether the Legislature “respects the will of voters.”

-The St. Louis University/YouGov poll conducted in August found the ballot measure had a strong backing, with 57% of those surveyed supporting it.
+The Saint Louis University/YouGov poll conducted in August found the ballot measure had a strong backing, with 57% of those surveyed supporting it.

 “We feel confident that it will pass next month, but we’re also doing the work,” Von Glahn said.
 “I mean, we’ve got people out canvassing every day, talking to voters about it.”